CONNECT-Solution/Plugins/README.md

 HPD-WS-Client:
 --------------
-Before running the HPD-WS-client, copy the wsdl and schema folder from \Plugins\HPD-WS-Client\src\main\resources into the \Plugin folder.
 The client cna be run using the following command: mvn exec:java -Dexec.mainClass=gov.hhs.onc.hpdclient.HPDClient  //this will print out the usage information mvn exec:java -Dexec.mainClass=gov.hhs.onc.hpdclient.HPDClient -Dexec.args="professional givenName Thomas"